-A variety of innovative academic programs prepare students for educator licensure.
-These programs train educators for classrooms, specialized education professions, and administration.
+The Cambridge College School of Education offers a variety of innovative academic programs to train educators for classrooms, specialized education professions, and administration.
 They are within current Massachusetts state guidelines, are approved by the Massachusetts Department of Education, and are subject to its regulations and standards.
 To enable students to meet changing professional standards for licensure, programs are subject to change.